 You can almost hear the cock crowing from the sign at the entrance to Midnight Rooster.
 That’s because this eclectic, cozy café and coffee haven has been helping downtown Hartsville greet the morning since 2002.
 At that time, it was largely a funky coffee shop where locals – mostly a college crowd – lingered over steaming mugs of fair trade java and live music.
 A small café was added shortly thereafter, but coffee, art and entertainment remained the focus.
 A change of ownership in 2014 brought balance that makes this establishment as appealing to the coffee house crowd as it is to foodies.

-When you stop by today you'll find fewer lounging areas in the coffee house and more tables that invite diners to pull up a chair and call for a menu.
-The outdoor courtyard is charming and a magical place to sip a glass of wine, beer or your favorite cocktail.
-Food also is in the spotlight, and that’s a good thing.
 The kitchen at Midnight Rooster might be small, but it churns out some of the freshest, tastiest eats in the Pee Dee.
-Head there after taking in an exhibit at Black Creek Arts Center or start your day here before soaking up the beauty of nearby Kalmia Gardens.
+Head there prior to taking in an afternoon exhibit at Black Creek Arts Center or before soaking up the beauty of nearby Kalmia Gardens.

 And, of course, there’s the coffee, which is still one of the best things about spending time at Midnight Rooster.
 The usual suspects are all there, and you can have it made your way.
-Indulge in French press, drip, single or table-side pour, or take on a small, but bold cup of Turkish coffee to begin or end your day on a satisfying note.
+Indulge in French press, drip, single or table-side pour, or take on a small, but bold cup of Turkish coffee to begin or invigorate your day on a high note.